-This topic describes how to list all objects in a bucket and objects and subdirectories within a specified directory of a bucket.
+This topic describes how to list all files (Objects) in a specified bucket, and how to list files and subdirectories in a specified directory.

 Usage notes